ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](threshold_white.gif)](threshold_white.gif)

-The "`-threshold`" operator can be classed as a ultimate 'contrast' operator, maximizing the differences in colors by the threshold level.
+The "`-threshold`" operator can be classed as the ultimate 'contrast' operator, maximizing the differences in colors by the threshold level.
 It is however a gray-scale operator, meaning that the "`-channel`" setting, can be used to adjust which color channel the operator will be applied to.

-For example you can threshold each of the individual channels of the image to produce the same effect as a un-dithered level 2 "`-posterize`" operation.
+For example, you can threshold each of the individual channels of the image to produce the same effect as an un-dithered level 2 "`-posterize`" operation.

 ~~~
 convert  logo.png  -channel R -threshold 50% \